satiwari26/CSC_ComputerGraphics/OGLBaseP2/ReadMe.md

 - The scene basically describes the prespective of the batman and his pose as he is going to encounter some serious challenges.

+## Update in the following code
+- My bricks.obj file does not have the normals attach to it.
+- I have to manually calculate the normals.
+- I have added the texture to one of my bricks.
+- The texture of the bricks can be changed by pressing key 'M'

 ## Run And Execute
 - create the build dir and run make
 - execute the exucutable file